danhetrick/shabti/README.md

 #### `tokens`
 * *Arguments*: 1 (string)
 * *Returns*: array
 * Tokenizes a string into an array, using space(s) as a delimiter.
 Quotes can be used to set a token containing whitespace.
+See [Command Arguments](#command-arguments) for more information on how this function works.

 ---